Nonpayment Protection for Non-New Yorkers6 min read

 Automate or pre-populate invoices.

 Yes, it’s our job to make sure that we get paid.
-But the most nerve-wracking piece of enacting our own nonpayment protection can often be…asking for our money.
+But the most nerve-wracking piece of enacting our own nonpayment protection can often be… asking for our money.
 I overcome this hump by automating my invoices, pre-populating them and then sending them a short time after I’ve put them together.
 Somehow, separating the preparation and sending task lessens my stress.
 Again, AND CO can help with this—populating invoices is simple, as is sending them.
+You can also use these free invoice templates for every kind of profession.
 A tip from Freelancers’ Union’s Sara Horowitz: “send the invoice while they’re still in love with your work.”
 It’ll be easier to connect you to their work, and their satisfaction will remind them of your worth.

 Enforce the late or nonpayment clause.